Updated: 03 November 2025

 View the Select range of capped composites now

-Composite decking manages moisture more effectively and often features a slip-resistant texture, making it safer in wet conditions like around your pool area.
-It also stays cooler underfoot, perfect for hot Australian days.
+Composite decking manages moisture more effectively and features a slip-resistant texture, making it safer in wet conditions like around pool areas.
+It also stays cooler underfoot during hot Australian summers and resists mould growth.

-For more information about pool decking, see Composite Decking for Pool Surroundings.
+For more information about pool decking options, see Composite Decking for Pool Surroundings.

-Mould removal can be complicated, and the unwanted fungi can expose you, your family, pets, and guests to potential health issues.
-This risk is especially dire for people with mould sensitivities.
+Mould growth can expose you, your family, pets, and guests to potential health issues.
+This risk is especially dire for people with mould sensitivities or pre-existing respiratory conditions.

 Termites are not attracted to the wood fibre and plastic mixture in composite decking, so this material is the obvious choice in areas prone to termite infestations.